Akbar-09/Permalist/README.md

 - Edit existing items
 - Delete items
 - View all items in the list
-- *New*: Add Daily, Monthly, Yearly lists.
+- Add Daily, Weekly, Monthly lists.
 You can add tasks that need to be completed.

 # Technologies Used